La Dura Dura: History

 Ondra assigned a grade of to La Dura Dura saying that it was harder than any other he had done at that time, and that it was also harder than his October 2012 ascent of Change in Flatanger, Norway, which he also proposed at (thus at the time making Change the world's first 9b+; however, in 2022 it was downgraded (Note: In August 2022, French climber Seb Bouin, and frequent climbing partner of Ondra, made the third ascent of Change and felt that the discovery of a kneebar made the grade it (5.15b/c), thus making La Dura Dura the world's first 9b+.)).
 Ondra said that Change suited his style better and only took him five weeks to complete, whereas La Dura Dura was "more straightforward climbing, but you really need to get everything wired 100%", and that: "I'd say that for me La Dura Dura is a better achievement because it fits my style less".
 Sharma agreed with Ondra on the grade adding: "Well if Adam thinks it is 9b+ it probably is, he probably knows more about this grade than anybody so he's sure to be right".

-The route caught the climbing world's imagination and attention, not only for its technical challenges and the likelihood that any successful ascent could see a breakthrough in the world's highest climbing grade but also for the unique collaboration between what were arguably the two strongest sport climbers in the world (Sharma, the 31-year old legend, and Ondra, the 20-year old prodigy).
-This was amplified when climbing filmmaker Josh Lowell produced a film in 2012 documenting their collaboration on the route (part of Reel Rock 7), which was subsequently updated in 2013 to include their ascents (reissued in 2014 as La Dura Complete).
-Both Ondra and Sharma declared the collaboration to be a very positive experience with Sharma saying post his March ascent: "I'd practically written the route off and when we decided to work it together he [Ondra] brought it back to life.
-It was a healthy process for both of us, we fed off each other's motivation and through him, I think I became a better climber myself".
+The climb was well-known in the climbing world owing to its difficulty level, its possibility of being a benchmark in the grading system for climbs, and the involvement of Chris Sharma and Adam Ondra together in it.
+Their work together on the climb was recorded by Josh Lowell in a film that was included in the compilation "Reel Rock 7," in 2012, The film was released again in 2014 under the title "La Dura Complete".
+According to the climbers, the teamwork motivated each other to push harder in sports.